 Last year, the main goal I had was to start taking action and get enrolled in more courses, so I could work on certain aspects of my business that I wasn’t comfortable with, such as my social media skills.
 I participated in many amazing online courses and webinars, also focused on reading more articles.
 Then I realized that I was learning a lot, but not doing enough.

 Sounds familiar?
-The thing is, investing in your education and wanting to learn as much as you can is a great quality to have.
-To be honest, even if you are a professional in your field and have been working for 10 years in it, there is always something new to catch up with.
-If you are up to date with what’s going on around you, you can be more prepared to face any challenges.
+Investing in your education and wanting to learn as much as you can is a great quality to have.
+To be honest, even if you are a professional in your field and have been working for 10 years, there is always something new to catch up with.
+If you are up to date with what’s going, you can be more prepared to face any challenges.
 How can you know when it’s time to start taking action?

 I know the feeling.
 Like I said before, you should never stop learning, but giving yourself time to apply that knowledge is important.
-“Ok Maru, I get it, but how do we fix this?”
-Well, if you feel related to these signs, here are 5 tips that will help you start taking action.
+If you feel related to these signs, here are 5 tips that will help you start taking action.

 1. You will never feel 100% prepared